juicedata/juicefs/docs/en/guide/gateway.md

 COMMANDS:
-  add      Add users to a new or existing group remove   Remove group or members from a group info     Display group info list     Display a list of groups enable   Enable a group
+  add      Add users to a new or existing group remove   Remove a group or its members info     Display group info list     Display a list of groups enable   Enable a group